damnhandy/maven-publish-issue/README.md

    * [Maven Git Commit ID Plugin](https://github.com/ktoso/maven-git-commit-id-plugin)
    * [Maven SCM Git Provider](https://maven.apache.org/scm/maven-scm-providers/maven-scm-providers-git/)

 The combination of these plugins __will__ expose your Git passwords when using Git over either HTTP or HTTPS when the Maven Release plugins `release:prepare` and `release:perform` plugins are invoked.
-Additionally if you're using the [Maven Git Commit ID Plugin](https://github.com/ktoso/maven-git-commit-id-plugin)  to capture commit informtaiton in your build, the generated `git.properties` will contain your user name and password when using the default setting and this file __will__ be visible in the Maven repository your artifact is published to.
+Additionally if you're using the [Maven Git Commit ID Plugin](https://github.com/ktoso/maven-git-commit-id-plugin)  to capture commit information in your build, the generated `git.properties` will contain your user name and password when using the default setting and this file __will__ be visible in the Maven repository your artifact is published to.

 ## Project Structure